vns1311/ansible_primer/Readme.md

 2. update_cache
 Cache Update happens every time we run the playbook.
 We either use the cache_valid_time parameter to update the cache at periodic intervals

+3. Tags
+We can tag each task with a tag and then apply parameters at a tag level